modmore/docs/en/03_Formalicious/v2/07_Special_Fields/Math.md

+> **This extra is discontinued**.
+It was originally built by Sterc and distributed by modmore as a Premium Extra, however in 2020 Sterc decided they can no longer offer the support required.
+It is no longer available from modmore, but may be available elsewhere.
+>
+> Unfortunately modmore cannot provide standard support for this extra.
+You may request support from Sterc directly or consider [booking Premium MODX Support](https://modmore.com/premium-modx-support/) if you need help with it.

 To prevent spam, you can use the [Math hook](https://docs.modx.com/extras/revo/formit/formit.hooks/formit.hooks.math) that ships with FormIt.

 [TOC]